 Finnish Hearing and Aid Dogs (in Finnish: Suomen kuulo- ja tukikoirat ry) is an association that helps people train their dogs into personal hearing or aid dogs in Finland.
 Persons and dogs selected into training get help from professional dog trainers paid by the association, as well as peer support.
 The association also promotes the interests of users of hearing or aid dogs.
 Here you will find an overview of us and our work.

 The association was founded in 1993 by people interested in training hearing dogs for themselves.
 At the time it was the only hearing dog organisation in Nordic countries.
 Since then similar organisations have been founded in Sweden, Denmark and Norway.
 As the association’s focus expanded over time to aid dogs, its name was officially changed to Finnish Hearing and Aid Dogs in 2010.
-We are member organisation of The Finnish Kennel Club and are active in their working dog committee.

 We are a registered non-profit association.
 Most of our funding comes from Finnish gaming revenue through STEA, The Funding Centre for Social Welfare and Health Organisations (formerly RAY).
 Our membership fees provided by individuals are also a source of income for us.